 Sometimes patients enter medication-assisted programs to help their withdrawal process and reduce their symptoms.
 However, these are on a case-by-case basis and depend on a myriad of factors.

 Benzo Addiction Treatment Options

 Unfortunately, benzo detox is rarely enough to help someone achieve a long-lasting recovery.
 Most people need to seek help from a drug rehab facility to find the right treatment.
 Depending on the severity of their addiction, a specialist might recommend either an inpatient or outpatient setting.
-Drug abuse treatment centers focus on different modalities, but most will include therapy and medication-assisted treatment services.
+Other modalities will include individual counseling and support groups to encourage recovery.

-For those with mild benzo addiction, an outpatient rehab program might be an option.
-In this case, they have a more flexible program that allows them to maintain their daily schedules and responsibilities like attending school, work, or caring for their families.
+- Outpatient Programs: For those with mild benzo addiction, an outpatient rehab program might be an option.
+In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, work, or caring for their family.

-While rare, long-time benzodiazepine addicts might experience the worse withdrawal symptoms.
+- Medication-Assisted Programs: While rare, long-time benzodiazepine addicts might experience the worse withdrawal symptoms.
 To prevent these symptoms from harming them physically and psychologically, a physician might recommend specific prescription medications to help through the withdrawal process under a medically supervised program.
-Common drugs for benzo withdrawal include antidepressants, anticonvulsants, beta-blockers, clonidine, and Lyrica.
-These medications help ease the symptoms of withdrawal, including for longer-acting benzodiazepine.

 Seek Substance Abuse Treatment